valmojr/armatak/README.md

 # ARMATAK

-Arma 3 addons for streaming unit positions to TAK Clients
+Arma 3 addons for streaming unit positions to TAK Clients in sessions on real locations maps.

 ## Project Concept